Anya Seton: Career

 Seton published her first novel, My Theodosia, in 1941.

 Seton's historical novels were noted for how extensively she researched the historical facts, and some of them were best-sellers: Dragonwyck (1944) and Foxfire (1950) were both made into Hollywood films.
-Three of her books are classics in their genre and continue in their popularity to the present: Katherine, the story of Katherine Swynford, the mistress and eventual wife of John of Gaunt, and their children, who were the direct ancestors of the Tudors, Stuarts, and the modern British royal family; Green Darkness, the story of a modern couple plagued by their past life incarnations; and The Winthrop Woman about the notorious Elizabeth Fones, niece and daughter-in-law of John Winthrop, the first governor of the Massachusetts Bay Colony.
+Three of her books are classics in their genre and continue in their popularity to the present: Katherine (1954), the story of Katherine Swynford, the mistress and eventual wife of John of Gaunt, and their children, who were the direct ancestors of the Tudors, Stuarts, and the modern British royal family; Green Darkness (1973), the story of a modern couple plagued by their past life incarnations; and The Winthrop Woman about the notorious Elizabeth Fones, niece and daughter-in-law of John Winthrop, the first governor of the Massachusetts Bay Colony.
 Most of her novels have been recently republished, several with forewords by Philippa Gregory.
-In 2003, Katherine was chosen as the 95th best British novel of all time in a nationwide poll conducted by the BBC.
+In 2003, Katherine was chosen as Britain’s 95th best-loved novel of all time in a nationwide poll conducted by the BBC.

 Her 1962 novel Devil Water concerns James, the luckless Earl of Derwentwater and his involvement with the Jacobite rising of 1715.
 She also narrates the story of his brother Charles, beheaded after the 1745 rebellion, the last man to die for the cause.
-The action of the novel moves back and forth between Northumberland, Tyneside, London, and the United States.
+The action of the novel moves back and forth between Northumberland, Tyneside, London, and Virginia.
 Seton stated that the book developed out of her love for Northumberland.
 She certainly visited her Snowdon cousins at Felton.
 Billy Pigg, the celebrated Northumbrian piper played "Derwentwater's Farewell" especially for her.
 The novel shows her typical thorough research of events and places, though the accents are a little wayward.
-Seton said that her greatest debt of all was to Miss Amy Flagg of Westoe Village in South Shields, her father's birthplace.
+Seton said that her greatest debt of all was to Amy Flagg of Westoe Village in South Shields, her father's birthplace.

 Personal life

-In 1904, Seton was born in Manhattan to English-born naturalist Ernest Thompson Seton and American travel writer Grace Gallatin Seton Thompson.
-She grew up in Cos Cob, Connecticut, in a wealthy family.

 Seton married twice.
-Her first marriage at the age of 19 was to Rhodes scholar Hamilton Cottier, and they had two children, Pamela and Seton Cottier.
-Her second marriage was to investment counselor Hamilton (Chan) M. Chase in 1930.
-Together they had one daughter, Clemency, and they divorced in 1968.
+Her first marriage was to Hamilton "Ham" Cottier, a Rhodes scholar, whom she married when she was 19 years old.
+In 1925, Seton gave birth to their first child, a daughter named Pamela.
+Their second child, Seton, was born in 1928 and died of an overdose in 1979.
+Seton and Cottier divorced in 1930 following several extramarital affairs on Seton's part.

+Two weeks later, Seton married investment counselor Hamilton "Chan" M. Chase, whom she had had an affair with.
+Seton and Chase spent the early years of their marriage at her childhood home in Greenwich, Connecticut, Little Peequo, with Seton's mother.
+They later built a home called Sea Rune in Old Greenwich, Connecticut.
+In 1930, Seton gave birth to the couple's only daughter, Clemency.
+They divorced in 1968, though Seton continued to live at Sea Rune until her death.

-She died in Old Greenwich, Connecticut, and was survived by two daughters, five grandchildren, and a great-grandchild.
+Seton died of heart failure at the age of 86 on November 8, 1990, at Sea Rune in Old Greenwich, Connecticut, and was survived by Pamela and Clemency, five grandchildren, and a great-grandchild.
 She is interred at Putnam Cemetery in Greenwich.